 Output

-Tree is height balanced
+Tree with root (11) is height balanced.

-Tree is height balanced
+Tree with root (1) is height balanced.

-Tree is not height balanced
+Tree with root (10) is not height balanced.

 #include<iostream>